There are at least 400 million blogs out there on the world wide web, although it’s safe to say not all are active.

 Consider this scenario: you publish an awesome post about paying off credit card debt.
 Interested readers bookmark your blog, and eager for more content of a similar nature, return in a few weeks.
 To their dismay, your next piece is on something completely unrelated—gardening tips.

-When you choose to focus on one niche, however, returning readers will be pleased to see more updates on your chosen subject matter.
+When you choose to create a niche blog, however, returning readers will be pleased to see more updates on your chosen subject matter.
 Not only that, but writing consistently on one topic will help build your authority about it.

 To determine what to focus your blog on, ask yourself: